 Use any text editor to create a new file that ends with a “.repo” extension in the /etc/yum.repos.d directory.
 (The repository file name must end with a “.repo” extension).
 Mine is called new.repo and the command will be;

 In that file, include the following parameters

-Clean the yum cache using the yum clean all command.
+In creating an offline local repository in Linux, you need to clean the yum cache using the yum clean all command.
 You can also see the newly created repository by using the yum repolist all command